-Insurance is a practical way of doing just that and should always be factored into your financial planning.
+Insurance planning is a practical way of doing just that and should always be factored into your financial planning.

-Insurance protects what you have now, and what you may need in the future – should life throw you a curveball.
+Having insurance protects what you have now, and what you may need in the future – should life throw you a curveball.

 But what types of insurance products are important, and what do they cover?